ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Resistance to denial-of-service is implementation specific.

 Actors may want to independently keep their own record of the Signed Statements they issue, endorse, verify, or audit.

-### Confidentiality and Privacy

-All contents exchanged between actors is protected using secure authenticated channels (e.g., TLS) but this does not necessarily exclude network traffic analysis.

-The Transparency Service is trusted with the confidentiality of the Signed Statements presented for Registration.

-Some Transparency Services may make every Signed Statement registered with them public, for example to facilitate their dissemination and auditing.
-Issuers are responsible for verifying that the privacy and security posture of the Transparency Service is suitable for the contents of their Signed Statements prior to Registration.
-In particular, Issuers must carefully review the inclusion of private, confidential, or personally identifiable information (PII) in their Statements against the privacy posture of the Transparency Service.
-This document supports opaque references (such as hashes) for cases where information needs to be included on the log whilst remaining secret.

-A collection of Signed Statements must not leak information about the contents of other Signed Statements registered on the Transparency Service.

-The confidentiality of queries is implementation-specific, and generally not guaranteed.
-For example, while offline Envelope validation of Signed Statements is private, a Transparency Service may monitor which of its Transparent Statements are being verified from lookups to ensure their freshness.

 ### Cryptographic Agility